-Johann Balzer, a tailor, and his family arrived from Lübeck at the port of Oranienbaum on 22 July 1766 aboard the pink Lev under the command of Lieutenant Fyodor Fyodorov.
+Johann Balzer, a tailor, his wife Anna, and children (Andreas, age 21; Anna, age 18; Elisabeth, age 14; Johann, age 5) arrived from Lübeck at the port of Oranienbaum on 22 July 1766 aboard the pink Lev under the command of Lieutenant Fyodor Fyodorov.

 They settled in the Volga German colony of Grimm and are recorded there on the 1767 census in Households No. 20 & 58.